Search for a rare disease

 Severe combined immunodeficiency due to adenosine deaminase deficiency

-Severe combined immunodeficiency (SCID; see this term) due to adenosine deaminase (ADA) deficiency is a form of SCID characterized by profound lymphopenia and very low immunoglobulin levels of all isotypes resulting in severe and recurrent opportunistic infections.
+Severe combined immunodeficiency (SCID) due to adenosine deaminase (ADA) deficiency is a form of SCID characterized by profound lymphopenia and very low immunoglobulin levels of all isotypes resulting in severe and recurrent opportunistic infections.

 SCID due to ADA deficiency accounts for 10-15% of all cases of SCID.
 Its annual incidence is estimated to be between 1/200,000 and 1/1,000,000 live births.
 Both males and females are affected.